-The magic key to locating your pension is the dreaded policy reference number.
+There's one magic key to locating these old pots, and that's the policy reference number.
 The policy reference number is a 16 digit string of letters and numbers.
-You can find this by:

-- Call or email your old employer or manager (hopefully not awkward😂), asking if they know who the provider they set the workplace pension up with is.
-For this, you’d need to know the rough dates that you worked there from, and using your national insurance number they should be able to help you.
+- Call or email your old employer or manager and ask who they setup your workplace pension with.
+You'll only need to know the rough dates you worked there, and your national insurance.
+They'll be able to confirm the provider name.

 2. I know my provider, but not my policy reference number